 Best for Car Rentals: Chase Sapphire Reserve®

-This popular travel rewards card is an all-round excellent choice to take with you on your next road trip.
+This popular travel rewards card is an all-around excellent choice to take with you on your next road trip.

 Travel protections: If you're renting a car for your trip, this is one of the few cards to extend primary collision and damage insurance on auto rentals so you won't have to go through your own personal car or homeowners insurance if you get dinged up.